What makes it tough to get a claim for your rib fractures?

 chest-x-ray-rib-fractures-blunt-chest-wall-injuried-patient X-ray of the chest showed rib fractures post blunt trauma to the chest following a motor vehicle accident.

-Simple rib fractures like hairline fractures are not dangerous and will heal on their own.
-Sometimes broken ribs can protrude and potentially rupture the internal organs and result in life-threatening injuries.
+Simple rib fractures like rib hairline fractures are not dangerous and will heal on their own.
+Sometimes broken ribs can protrude and potentially rupture the internal organs and result in life-threatening rib fracture complications.
+Some of the rib injury types (rib fracture types) and broken rib complications are listed below:

 The-picture-depicting-types-of-rib-fractures